 Pasco County Courthouse in New Port Richey

 If you have been arrested or believe you might be for an offense in Pasco County, Florida, your criminal case will be transferred to a courthouse in New Port Richey or Dade City, Florida.
 Contact a lawyer experienced in handling criminal cases in Polk County, Florida.

-DUI Attorneys in Pasco County – If you were arrested for DUI in Pasco County, you only have 10 days to file a request for a formal review hearing with the DMV to protect your driver’s license from being suspended.
-Visit our DUI information centers for articles about how you can protect yourself after a DUI arrest to avoid conviction for cases involving a DUI in New Port Richey or a DUI in Dade City, FL.
+DUI Attorneys in Pasco County – If you were arrested for DUI in Pasco County, you only have ten (10) days to file a request for a formal review hearing with the DMV to protect your driver’s license from being suspended.
+Visit our DUI information centers for articles about how to protect yourself after a DUI arrest to avoid a conviction for cases involving a DUI in New Port Richey or a DUI in Dade City, FL.

 Pasco County Criminal and Traffic Cases

 Pasco County Clerk of Court for Criminal Cases – Click here to research your misdemeanor or felony case through the Pasco County Clerk’s Office.
-Find out more about the three courthouses in Pasco County include:
+Find out more about the three courthouses in Pasco County, including:

-- The West Pasco Judicial Center, 7530 Little Road, New Port Richey, Florida
+- The West Pasco Judicial Center, 7530 Little Road, New Port Richey, Florida; and

 Pasco County Law Enforcement Agencies